-Sweden has a very strong international record in terms of supporting international environmental protection regimes.
+Sweden continues to present a very strong international record in terms of supporting international environmental protection regimes.
 Indeed, the country has a record of going beyond the requirements of international accords, such as the Kyoto Protocol, as a means of setting an example to other countries.
+Climate change and global warming can only be addressed through multilateral efforts and Sweden has played an important role toward such arrangements.